Justin Bieber Faces Severe Backlash On Instagram After Post Defending Chris Brown

 “It wasn’t a mistake. it was a crime,” another wrote.

-Some asked Bieber to reconsider his stance on the issue, and think about how he would feel if the person who had been attacked was his wife Hailey.
+Some asked Bieber to reconsider his stance on the issue, and think about how he would feel if the person who had been attacked was his wife, Hailey.